Toblerone, Karaburma: Toblerone II

 There is another similar building in Belgrade, which is called "Toblerone II"; this is because it is quite similar to the "real" Toblerone next to the Theological Seminary, the New Cemetery and the OFK stadium of Karaburma; however, this building also has another "affectionate" name, and it is also called the "Single Hotel": (Самачки хотел) the first name is for its shape, the second for its purpose.
 This building is located in the old center of Belgrade – in Dorćol.

 Brutalist art lovers

-It is incredible how much interest and admiration for brutalist architecture in general - and especially for the Yugoslavian direction, which is still receiving extraordinary emphasis in a significant part of Belgradian - is shown by random visitors, travelers and experts or construction enthusiasts who today forward their observations online to their followers or friends; the responses show that they enthusiastically review their thorough reports, complete with original photos, in which our controversial Toblerone receives a flattering assessment.
+Brutalist architecture has attracted interest from visitors and architecture enthusiasts in general - and particularly for the Yugoslavian direction, which is still receiving continued attention in a significant part of Belgrade - is shown by visitors, travelers and experts or construction enthusiasts who today forward their observations online to their followers or friends; the responses show that they discuss their reports, complete with original photos, in which our controversial Toblerone receives a positive assessment.